-Server monitoring is the process of continuously monitoring the network infrastructure associated with servers to understand their resource use patterns and then improve them for a consistent end-user experience.
-The idea of Solusvm Server Management Services is straightforward; it involves routine server real-time analysis to ensure that network servers are operational and functioning correctly, hence fulfilling their intended role.
+Server monitoring is the process of continuously monitoring the network infrastructure associated with servers to understand their resource use patterns.
+Then improve them for a consistent end-user experience.
+The idea of Solusvm Server Management Services is straightforward.
+It involves routine server real-time analysis to ensure that network servers are operational and functioning correctly, hence fulfilling their intended role.
 In this article let us share some useful tips for Virtual Servers Maintenance.

 What are Virtual Servers?